 Because the Duke D.C.
 Summer Institute is designed for those already working in Washington, either for the summer or year-round, participants are expected to have their own housing.

 How much does it cost?

-Enrollment in one class for one two-week session is $500; each additional course is $300.
+Tuition details will be available starting in January 2014.
 Course materials are included at no additional cost.
 Where appropriate, participants are encouraged to seek continuing education funding from their employers.

 Am I guaranteed the class I want?